josmar-crwdstffng/angular/aio/content/guide/security.md

 The user opens an email and clicks a link to `evil.com`, which opens in a new tab.

 The `evil.com` page immediately sends a malicious request to `example-bank.com`.
-Perhaps it's a request to transfer money from the user's account to the attacker's account.
+Perhaps it is a request to transfer money from the user's account to the attacker's account.
 The browser automatically sends the `example-bank.com` cookies \(including the authentication cookie\) with this request.

-If the `example-bank.com` server lacks XSRF protection, it can't tell the difference between a legitimate request from the application and the forged request from `evil.com`.
+If the `example-bank.com` server lacks XSRF protection, it cannot tell the difference between a legitimate request from the application and the forged request from `evil.com`.

 To prevent this, the application must ensure that a user request originates from the real application, not from a different site.
 The server and client must cooperate to thwart this attack.

 In a common anti-XSRF technique, the application server sends a randomly generated authentication token in a cookie.
 The client code reads the cookie and adds a custom request header with the token in all subsequent requests.
-The server compares the received cookie value to the request header value and rejects the request if the values are missing or don't match.
+The server compares the received cookie value to the request header value and rejects the request if the values are missing or do not match.

 This technique is effective because all browsers implement the *same origin policy*.
 Only code from the website on which cookies are set can read the cookies from that site and set custom headers on requests to that site.
 That means only your application can read this cookie token and set the custom header.
-The malicious code on `evil.com` can't.
+The malicious code on `evil.com` cannot.

 Angular's `HttpClient` has built-in support for the client-side half of this technique.
 Read about it more in the [HttpClient guide](guide/http#security-xsrf-protection).